How to avoid Scottish Pawnbrokers and selling off your prized possessions

 Other debt relief solutions include Trust Deeds and sequestration – the Scottish term for bankruptcy.
 These can offer escape from serious debt, with sequestration being a last resort for many, but one which represents a new financial start once the bankruptcy term has ended.

 Scotland Debt Solutions can help you tackle your debt situation without having to pawn your valuables.
 Our experts will assess your financial position and let you know the best options available, whether it’s negotiating with creditors unofficially on your behalf, or choosing a formal debt relief procedure.
-With four offices around Scotland, we can arrange a free same-day meeting in complete confidence at a location near you.
+With five offices around Scotland, we can arrange a free same-day meeting in complete confidence at a location near you.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]